lucca30/distributed-systems/Lab 1/readme.txt

 To run this project you need execute "active.py" and "passive.py" in different terminals.

-I strongly recommend to run this in python 2.7 (I did this project in the version 2.7.17)
+You must run this in python 3 (I did this project in the version 3.9.1)